paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

 -   **Attestation:** See "Statement". sending node.
 Is a full manifest and initiates manifest exchange.
 -   **Manifest:** A message about a known backed candidate, along with a description of the statements backing it.
+See "Manifests" section.
 -   **Peer:** Another validator that a validator is connected to.
 -   **Request/response:** A protocol used to lazily request and receive heavy candidate data when needed.